Also known as: Sound trainee

 Make your own sound.
 Create a body of work that you can show off to employers.
 Go to build your sound portfolio to learn how.

 Apprenticeships are work with training, so they can be a great opportunity to earn as you learn.
 You might find an apprenticeship as a post-production technical operator in a post-production company.
 This could give you good experience of managing files as well as useful contacts in the post-production industry.
 From there you can make your way into the sound department.

 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to find one in your region, or approach companies directly.
-Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in screen.
+Go to ScreenSkills information and resources and click on "apprenticeship" to see what schemes are available in screen.

 Get a degree: